 Car crashes aren’t really “accidents,” because almost every collision is preventable.
-In an emergency situation where you might collide with another vehicle or other object, you need to react quickly.
+In an emergency situation where you might crash into another vehicle or other object, you need to react quickly.
 You can steer around the object; change your speed, generally by braking; or both steer and change your speed.

 Aggressive steering may be required in an emergency situation, which is why AAA recommends holding the steering wheel with both hands, at the 9 o’clock and 3 o’clock positions, as on the hands of a clock.
 This method provides:

 In some emergency situations, you may be forced to brake because there is no space to the side into which you can steer or because you have failed to identify such a space.